esince821/Founder-Amount-and-Success-in-Start-Up/README.md

 ## Key Insights

 - **Funding Stage vs Funding Amount:**
-  Median log funding increases monotonically from early stages (pre-seed, seed) to later rounds (Series C–F).
-Because the y-axis is on a log₁₀ scale, differences of 1 unit correspond to roughly tenfold differences in funding, indicating that later-stage rounds are substantially larger.
+  Median log funding clearly increases from early stages (Pre-seed, Seed) to later rounds (Series C–F).
+Because the y-axis is on a log₁₀ scale, a difference of about 1 unit corresponds to roughly a tenfold change in funding.
+This, together with the ANOVA results, shows that funding stage is strongly associated with funding size.

 - **Founder Count vs Funding Amount:**
-  Startups with 1–4 founders show a gradual increase in median log funding as the founder count increases, although variability within each group is large and there are outliers where small founding teams raise very large amounts.
+  Boxplots and the Pearson correlation both suggest that there is no clear linear relationship between `founder_count` and `log_amount`.
+The distributions for different founder team sizes overlap heavily, and although some small teams raise very large amounts, having more founders does not systematically lead to higher funding in this dataset.

 - **Founded Year vs Funding Amount:**
-  The correlation between founding year and funding amount is close to zero, and the scatter plot does not reveal a clear trend.
-In this dataset, older and younger startups do not systematically differ in the amount of funding they have raised, aside from a few extreme outliers.
+  There is a modest **negative** correlation between `Founded_year` and `log_amount`.
+Older startups tend to have slightly higher funding on average than more recently founded startups, but the effect size is limited.
+Founding year alone is not enough to reliably predict funding.

 - **Sector Effects:**
-  Some sectors (e.g., finance, biotechnology, crypto) exhibit very wide funding ranges, with both small and extremely large deals, whereas others show more homogeneous deal sizes.
+  Some sectors (e.g., finance, biotechnology, crypto) show very wide funding ranges, with both small and extremely large deals, while others have more concentrated funding levels.
+This suggests that industry can influence funding patterns, although there is still substantial variation within each sector.

 ---

 ## Timeline